arielherself/espresso/README.raw.md

 <strong>Elon Musk</strong> argued in a court filing that allegations of lax security at <strong>Twitter</strong>, made recently by its former security chief, bolstered his case to withdraw [his bid](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up) for the social-media firm.
 He also sought to delay the trial that will determine whether or not he must honour the acquisition agreement by about a month, to November.

 In a joint statement Germany and France warned against banning <strong>Russian tourists </strong>from [entering the EU](https://www.economist.com/graphic-detail/2022/03/04/russians-are-trying-to-flee-putins-chaos), saying it could estrange future generations.
 Other European countries, such as the Czech Republic and Denmark, have advocated for such a step.
-EU ministers will discuss the proposal on Tuesday as they weigh up further [sanctions on Russia](https://www.economist.com/finance-and-economics/2022/08/24/western-sanctions-will-eventually-impair-russias-economy) for its attack on Ukraine.
+EU ministers discussed the proposal on Tuesday.

 <strong>Mississippi’s</strong> governor declared a state of emergency in the city of Jackson, after floods damaged the water-treatment system and left 180,000 people without potable water.
 Residents were told to drink bottled water “for an unknown period of time”.
 Jackson’s <strong>water crisis</strong> is not new: in 2020 America’s Environmental Protection Agency warned of [lead pipes](https://www.economist.com/graphic-detail/2021/12/02/where-are-americas-lead-pipes) and other problems there.